kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

         ```shell
         mkdir /mnt/sql-data
         ```
      10. Type the command `blkid`, copy the UUID of the new file system, and edit the file system table configuration file using the command below:
          ```shell
          nano /etc/fstab
          ```
          The UUID of the new file system to copy should look similar to the image below:
          ![](img/fstab_config_file.png)
          Copy the text below and place the text at the end of the file system table configuration file:
          ```text
          UUID="<UUID_NUMBER_OF_FILE_SYSTEM>" /mnt/sql-data ext4 defaults 0 1
          ```
-     11. Type the command `mount -a` to mount the additional filesystem that was added to the `/etc/fstab `file and `df -Th` to display the filesystem type in a human-readable format.
+     11. Type the following command  to mount the additional filesystem that was added to the `/etc/fstab `file:
+         ```shell
+         mount -a
+         ```
+         Display the filesystem type in a human-readable format using the following command:
+         ```shell
+         df -Th
+         ```
-     12. Reboot the machine and then enter the command `df -Th` to verify the filesystem mounts on boot up.
+         Reboot the machine and use the same command above to verify the filesystem mounts on boot up.
 13. Edit the MariaDB server configuration file `/etc/mysql/mariadb.conf.d/50-server.cnf` using the following command:
     ```shell
     sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf